mindspore-ai/docs/docs/mindformers/docs/source_en/usage/evaluation.md

 #### Preparation Before Evaluation

 1. Create model directory model_path;
-2. Store the MindFormers weight(\*.ckpt), YAML file(\*.yaml), and tokenizer file(\*_tokenizer.model) in the model directory.
-For details, Please refer to the README documentation of each MindFormers model for the method of obtaining, which is usually located in [model_cards](https://gitee.com/mindspore/mindformers/tree/dev/model_cards) directory or in [research](https://gitee.com/mindspore/mindformers/tree/dev/research) directory, depending on the model used by the user;
+2. Store the YAML file(\*.yaml), and tokenizer file(\*_tokenizer.model) in the model directory.
+For details, Please refer to the description documents of each model in the [model library](../start/models.md);
-3. Configure the yaml configuration file.
+3. Configure the yaml file, refer to [configuration description](../appendix/conf_files.md).

-The yaml configuration reference:
+The yaml configuration example:

 ```yaml
 load_checkpoint: "/{path}/model.ckpt"  # Specify the path to the weights file